What You Should Know About Silica Dust

 - Dark spots appearing in nail beds

-Eventually, as the lungs’ ability to perform efficiently wanes, silica patients may require the support of oxygen-supplying or other respiration-assistance devices.
+Eventually, as the lungs’ ability to perform efficiently wanes, patients faced with silica exposure may require the support of oxygen-supplying or other respiration-assistance devices.

 The three types of silicosis each affect the lungs in a slightly unique way: